montastic/montastic-api-doc/README.md

     Status: OK

-Checkpoint fields explanation
+## Checkpoint Fields Explanation

  - url
   - URL to check.
 E.g. http://www.daskeyboard.com/ or https://bob:secret@login.ibm.com:8080/login
-name
+ - name
-Name given to this checkpoint.
-E.g. 'Website login page'. grep-this
+  - Name given to this checkpoint.
+E.g. 'Website login page'.
+ - grep-this
+  - Keyword Montastic should check for.
+E.g. keyboard
+ - grep-presence
-Keyword Montastic should check for.
-E.g. keyboard grep-presence true (default) | false: if true, Montastic checks the presence of <grep-this> keyword.
-If false, Montastic checks that the document does not contain the <grep-this> keyword. id
+  - true (default) | false: if true, Montastic checks the presence of <grep-this> keyword.
+If false, Montastic checks that the document does not contain the <grep-this> keyword.
+ - id
+  - Unique id of a checkpoint.
+This is assigned automatically at checkpoint creation time.
+ - is-monitoring-enabled
-Unique id of a checkpoint.
-This is assigned automatically at checkpoint creation time. is-monitoring-enabled true | false: if true, Montastic monitors the checkpoint on a regular basis set by check-interval-id.
-If false, checkpoint is not monitored. status
+  - true | false: if true, Montastic monitors the checkpoint on a regular basis set by check-interval-id.
+If false, checkpoint is not monitored.
+ - status
--1 | 0 | 1: If -1 checkpoint is faulty.
+  - -1 | 0 | 1: If -1 checkpoint is faulty.
 1 means all is OK.
 0 means unknown status.
-status-changed-on
+ - status-changed-on
-Date of the last status change. check-interval-id
+  - Date of the last status change.
+ - check-interval-id
-Monitoring interval in minutes.
+  - Monitoring interval in minutes.
 Possible values are 5, 10, 30, 60, 180, 360, 1440.